LucidIndian/bd-site/_posts/2025-04-07-bots-almost-wrecked-my-new-app.markdown

 By far, the most effective tactic was the honeypot, especially once it was made to be more than just a single text field.

 I experienced consistent bot sign ups until the honeypot was installed.
 Bots were initially thwarted, then able to outsmart my simple honeypot.

 Making it more complicated with a timestamp validation and several different honeypot fields made the largest difference.

 #### Email confirmation

-I have some evidence of bot sign ups that were able to confirm the email, but maybe 95% do not.
+I have some evidence of bot registrations that were able to confirm the email, but maybe 95% do not.
 I found this when sign ups were open for a period and did not require confirmation.

 ### What didn't work against the bots?